Father of July 4 shooting suspect charged with 7 felonies

 Both those reports came months before Crimo Jr. sponsored his son's application in December 2019.

 Chicago-area attorney George M. Gomez said by phone Friday that he was representing Robert Crimo Jr. in the newly announced criminal case.
-He declined to answer questions but said his office expected to issue a statement on the case.
+He declined to answer questions but emailed a statement that described the charges as “baseless and unprecedented.”

+“This decision should alarm every single parent in the United States of America who according to the Lake County State’s Attorney knows exactly what is going on with their 19 year old adult children and can be held criminally liable for actions taken nearly three years later,” the statement from Gomez said.
+“These charges are absurd and we will fight them every step of the way.

+Gomez said Crimo Jr. “continues to sympathize and feel terrible for the individuals and families who were injured and lost loved ones," but the attorney called the charges "politically motivated and a distraction from the real change that needs to happen in this country.”

 A grand jury in July indicted Robert Crimo III on 21 first-degree murder counts, 48 counts of attempted murder and 48 counts of aggravated battery, representing the seven people killed and dozens wounded in the attack on a beloved holiday event in Highland Park.